Bullying: the basics

 If the bullying is happening at school or a club, working with the organisation will give you the best chance of changing your child’s behaviour.

 Your child might need counselling to help them stop bullying and develop more positive ways of relating to other children.
-Counselling can really help if your child is having trouble with self-esteem, anger or impulse control.
+Counselling can help if your child is having trouble with self-esteem, anger or impulse control.

 If the bullying is happening at school, the school might offer counselling or refer you to someone else.

-How to prevent bullying in the future
+How to prevent bullying in the future: being a role model

 Preventing bullying is about teaching children how to get on well with others by showing empathy, respect and care for others.